mebarile/transcriptional_kinetics/README.md

 We applied our tools to simulated data as well as erythropoiesis and myelopoiesis published datasets.

-Before any analysis, you need to build the models with the corresponnding codes inn the model_building folder.
+Before any analysis, you need to build the models with the corresponding codes in the model_building folder.
 Further instructions are provided in the respective folders.transcriptional_kinetics